top of page

 FAQ

-What is mosaicism?A mosaic embryo is an embryo with both normal (euploid) and abnormal (aneuploid) cells.
+A mosaic embryo is an embryo with both normal (euploid) and abnormal (aneuploid) cells.
 The normal, euploid cells have the correct number of chromosomes (46 chromosomes) while the abnormal, aneuploid cells have extra or missing chromosomes.
 The mosaic level refers to the inferred percentage of aneuploid cells in the TE biopsy specimen.
 Typically, they are reported as either "high" or "low" The mosaic type refers to the nature of chromosomal abnormality.
-There are four types of mosaicism: segmental, one chromosome, two chromosome, and complex.
+'We typically consider the following types of mosaicism: segmental, one chromosome, two chromosome, and complex.

-What next steps can I take if my embryo is mosaic?Follow this link to find a genetic counselor (Canada and USA only).
+Consider discussing the results with your clinical provider.
+Follow this link to find a genetic counselor (Canada and USA only).
 A genetic counselor will guide you through prenatal/postnatal testing and discuss next steps.

 bottom of page